Let’s face it – every overseas trip means a suitcase full of questionable souvenirs to sift through when you get home.

 Here’s a quick quality check: touch a warrior and if it leaves a black mark on your finger then you know it’s not worth paying much for.

-What do you think of our list?
+What do you think of this list?
 What other tacky Chinese souvenirs have you bought?